 Read more about Dakin’s solution

 Sugardine is another one of the powerful antiseptics you can make at home without much hustle and you should already have the ingredients if you are preparedness minded.
 This is a home remedy of the old ways that uses the antibacterial proprieties of sugar and iodine to prevent and kill infections.
 It was initially developed by our grandparents as a primary method to treat abscesses and thrush on the hooves of horses.
-However, only a few people know that this homemade antiseptic is also effective for humans.
+However, only a few people know that this homemade antiseptic is also useful for humans.
 It is cheap and easy to make, and it is a perfect solution for preppers and survivalists.
 Just like Dakin’s solution, this homemade antiseptic is a proven healing method and science backs it up.

 How to make sugardine:

 To make this homemade antiseptic, you will need table sugar and 10 percent povidone-iodine or Betadine (although it’s more expensive).
-Remember that when you make sugardine it’s best to start with an amount of sugar close to the amount of sugardine you need and slowly add the Provodine or Betadine until you get the thick texture.
+Remember that when you make sugardine, it’s best to start with an amount of sugar close to the amount of sugardine you need and slowly add the Provodine or Betadine until you get the thick texture.
 The texture of sugardine should be similar to the one of peanut butter.

 Here are the steps to follow:

-- Add more or less sugar to reach the desired consistency, it should be like thick honey when all mixed together
+- Add more or less sugar to reach the desired consistency; it should be like thick honey when all mixed together

 - Put the sugardine on the wound or store it in a container for later use.